By Terri L. Quinton

 Girls Raised Intentionally To Succeed

 Secrets of Successful Daughters Raised by Extraordinary Mothers

 I love to write.
 It is what completes me.
 Several years ago, I started a book to honor my mother.
 She was a strong influence on who I am.
 I started writing and interviewing my friends but had a hard time figuring out why anyone else might want to read something I wrote.
 The original title for this book was Mothers and the Lessons They Taught Us.
 But with so many books about mothers, I couldn’t quite get a grip on the direction to take.
 I just wasn’t sure what these women and their mothers were trying to tell me.
 Finally, I realized people are always looking for principles that have helped us live our lives.
 And these women had such amazing stories of strength, courage and hope to tell.
 Plus, my friend Margo J. Posey, commanded me to just go do it!
 It was the push I needed to move forward.

-Want to know more about the cover artist and how to find her art?
+Want to know more about the cover artwork and artist?

 This book chronicles the impact mothers had on me and 25 of my close associates.
 There are lessons to be learned that we hope our stories help pay forward to others.
 The single most important is LOVE – the one element we all have in common.
 To mothers and daughters and that unique important bond we share…